baeddavid/algoPractice/README.md

-# Coding Challenges I have solved.
+# Coding Challenges I have solved

 Solutions are in Java/JavaScript/C++